joutwater/Major-Studio-1/week07/README.md

 ## Viz 2

 My next visualization concept is to introduce the viewer to Rembrandt's self portraits.
 I want to loop through each of Rembrandt's forty self portraits to show how he grew older over time (from his perspective) and hopefully highlight any stylistic differences.
+I am thinking of using framecount in p5 and changing opactity to more seamlessly flow through each portrait.
 I wonder if I should add a date or another visual variable to offer an addition understanding of progression in each image.

 ![alt text](https://github.com/joutwater/Major-Studio-1/blob/master/week07/IMG_2943.jpg)

+## Viz 3

+This visualization supplements the previous self-portrait example, offering a timeline showing the amount of self-portraits created in each year on top (images stacked) and then biographical life events below the timeline.
+It could be interesting to see how life events could have affected his self-portraits.
+Maybe this would be better to show both regular portriats and self-portraits so there would be more data points?
+This would be a static viz as of now.

 ![alt text](https://github.com/joutwater/Major-Studio-1/blob/master/week07/IMG_2944.jpg)

+## Viz 4

+If possible, I want to use my background in photogrammetry to replicate a similar environment to rembrandt's portraits.
+If I can get a free trial of the program, I would take pictures around a subject at different heights, and process the photos to create a dense cloud showing 3D qualitites of a recreated studio.
+This would be a bit of a bonus but I think it would be cool to see a 3D space.

 ![alt text](https://github.com/joutwater/Major-Studio-1/blob/master/week07/agisoft_example.png)

+### Challenges